-The Credentialing Committee (CC) has the responsibility for credentialing and recredentialing physicians, non-physician practitioners, facilities, long-term care providers, and other practitioners (physical and behavioral health).
+The Credentialing Committee (CC) has the responsibility for credentialing and recredentialing physicians, non-physician practitioners, facilities, long-term care providers, and other practitioners (physical and behavioral health) in the Magnolia network and to oversee the credentialing process to ensure its compliance with regulatory and accreditation requirements.

-The Credentialing Committee shall ensure network providers, facilities, and practitioners are qualified and properly credentialed.
+The Credentialing Committee shall ensure network providers, facilities, and practitioners are qualified, properly credentialed, and available for access by Magnolia members.